benefits of pregnancy and exercise

 Is back pain or hip pain normal with pregnancy?

-Yes, BUT it doesn’t mean there isn’t something you can do to help improve it.
-There are a lot of changes that occur throughout each stage of pregnancy, so pain is normal, but there is a lot that we can do to reduce your pain and help improve your quality of life during pregnancy.
+It is very common to feel back and hip pain during pregnancy.
+Many changes occur throughout each stage of pregnancy, so pain can be a common issue, but there are many things we can do to reduce your pain and help improve your quality of life during pregnancy.

 Is peeing my pants normal with activity?